๐ฟ๏ธ Digital Crate Digging

 ๐๏ธ All-rounder crates

 For average users.
-Good audio/recommendation quality, little crate digging effort.
+Good audio/recommendation quality, little crate-digging effort.

 Spotify